samyravitoria/OI-problems/README.md

 # Hello!
-Solutions to problems from Olympiads in Informatics.
+In this repositorie you'll find solutions to problems from Olympiads in Informatics.